-I have also included a printable version of this safari packing list at the end because I know from experience that packing is a lot easier when you can tick things off a list.
+I have also included a printable version of this list at the end because I know from experience that packing is a lot easier when you can tick things off a list.

-Bonus: if you want a list of the 5 things you don’t need to add to your safari packing list, you’ll find that at the end of this article as well.
+Bonus: if you want a list of the 5 things you don’t need to pack for your safari, you’ll find that at the end of this article as well.

 Safari Clothes – What to Wear on Safari

 Let’s deal with colours and materials first.
 You should aim for neutral colours – beige and khaki are popular.
 This will help you blend into the background, meaning the animals are less likely to see you and eat you.
 Just kidding.
 Run away from you.
 If you’re decked out it a mauve Hawaiian print shirt, you might scare the animals (and other tourists) away.

 A word on white: that time I got sent back to change – I’d thrown a wonderfully white scarf around my bright ensemble.
 When I asked if the bright colours were the problem, I was surprised to hear that the white was actually worse because of it’s brightness.